Category: Landscape

 Out of Thin Air

-We cannot expect to extract ideas and schemes from the student without first feeding his mind and imagination. – Bernhard Hoesli and Colin Rowe, 1954 (1) As informational networks bind us ever more tightly together, they also introduce unseen gaps
+We cannot expect to extract ideas and schemes from the student without first feeding his mind and imagination.
+Bernhard Hoesli and Colin Rowe, 1954 (1) As informational networks bind us ever more tightly together, they also introduce unseen gaps and fissures within fields of knowledge.
+While in some cases, these are the product of distraction…

 Instrumental Lines and Productive Paths